Socrates' Life: Laws Broken And Philosophy

 Characteristics Values

-Accusations Failing to acknowledge the gods that the city acknowledges, introducing new deities
+Accusation Failing to acknowledge the gods that the city acknowledges

 lawshun

-Socrates' choice to stay in Athens and abide by the decisions of Athenian law indicates his strong belief in civil obedience.
-He even argues fervently against breaking any laws and against having willingly committed crimes.
-His death was a result of his extreme obedience to Athenian statutes and court decisions, coupled with his philosophy of never committing crimes.
+Socrates was given several chances to escape into exile but chose to stay in Athens and abide by the decisions of Athenian law, indicating his strong belief in civil obedience.
+He even argued fervently against breaking any laws and against having willingly committed crimes in the face of his Athenian accusers.

 lawshun

-Socrates was a Greek philosopher from Athens, widely regarded as the founder of Western philosophy.
-In 399 BC, he was put on trial and found guilty of two charges: asebeia (impiety) against the pantheon of Athens, and corruption of the youth of the city-state.
-The accusers cited two impious acts by Socrates: "failing to acknowledge the gods that the city acknowledges" and "introducing new deities".
+Socrates was accused of failing to acknowledge the gods that the city acknowledges.
+He was put on trial for the crimes of not believing in God and for corrupting the youth.
+The trial of Socrates (399 BC) was held to determine the philosopher's guilt of two charges: asebeia (impiety) against the pantheon of Athens, and corruption of the youth of the city-state.
+The accusers cited two impious acts by Socrates: failing to acknowledge the gods that the city acknowledges and introducing new deities.

 lawshun